A Coaching Power Tool Created by Renee Townsend

 Oftentimes, clients may be engaging in self-deception but be unaware of the phenomenon happening.
 As a coach, mentioning the disparities you observe to your clients can be powerful.
 It can help clients recognize false beliefs, which may be interfering with their progress, while also opening opportunities for understanding.

 You, as the coach, can enhance observations with powerful questioning that ask how a particular self-deceptive thought process has benefited your clients.
-Doing so will help your clients to recognize when they’re relying on self-deceptive practices and shift to thoughts and behaviors which are self-empowering.
+Doing so will help your clients to recognize when they’re relying on self-deceptive practices and shift to thoughts and behaviours which are self-empowering.

 Achieving self-awareness can be empowering.
 Self-awareness allows us to recognize the habits which support or hinders us from being successful in various areas of our lives.
 It also allows us to understand our emotional responses to circumstances, which in turn allows us the opportunity to better manage our reactions.